 Miss Helen Savage spoke for three minutes (as did all the following speakers) on "The Dawn of Manifestation — the Magnum Opus from the Invisible into the Visible and from the Visible into the Invisible The one becomes the many Manvantara and Pralaya "

 Then came the following speakers and their respective subjects:

 Mr. La Fayette Plummer "Cosmic Time-Periods, Racial Cataclysms"

-Mr. C. M. Savage "Lava-Centers, Elements, Principles, The Twelve Zodiacal Signs"
+Mr. C. M. Savage "Laya-Centers, Elements, Principles, The Twelve Zodiacal Signs"

 Miss G. Knoche "Space and the Spaces of Space, The Seven or Ten Cosmic Planes, Lokas and Talas"